aimhigherweb/iec_website/content/what-we-do/soft-contact-lenses.md

 They are made from a polymer-plastic material combined with water.
 The water content varies with different lenses.
 Newer generation soft lenses are made out variants of a material called silcone-hydrogel, this material allows more oxygen to pass through it better, allowing the cornea to 'breathe' and preventing some of the ocular health issues that older lens materials would cause.

-See [this video](https://www.youtube.com/watch?v=1hP44Sr7pU8) for instruction on insertion and removal.
+See [this page](https://innovativeeyecare.com.au/patient-resources/tips-for-long-term-success-with-your-soft-disposable-contact-lenses) for instruction on soft contact lens success.

 #### What types of soft contact lenses are there?